-Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Prior Authorization and Referral may be required. • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or head surger) \$25 copayment for Medicare- covered podiatry services. heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$0 copayment for routine foot care.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+What you must pay when Services that are covered for you you get these services Podiatry services Prior Authorization and Referral may be required.
+Covered services include: \$25 copayment for Medicare-Diagnosis and the medical or surgical treatment of covered podiatry services. injuries and diseases of the feet (such as hammer toe or heel spurs) \$0 copayment for routine foot Routine foot care for members with certain medical care. conditions affecting the lower limbs 🍑 Prostate cancer screening exams There is no coinsurance.
+For men age 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
+Digital rectal exam Prostate Specific Antigen (PSA) test Prior Authorization and Prosthetic devices and related supplies Referral may be required.
+Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to: 20% of the cost for Medicarecolostomy bags and supplies directly related to colostomy covered prosthetic devices and care, pacemakers, braces, prosthetic shoes, artificial limbs, related supplies. and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-Prior Authorization may be required.
-15% of the cost for Medicare-covered prosthetic devices and related supplies.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Prior Authorization may be required for Medicare- covered pulmonary rehabilitation services. \$20 copayment for each Medicare-covered pulmonary rehabilitation service.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to
+Prior Authorization may be Pulmonary rehabilitation services required for Medicare-Comprehensive programs of pulmonary rehabilitation are covered pulmonary covered for members who have moderate to very severe rehabilitation services. chronic obstructive pulmonary disease (COPD) and order for pulmonary rehabilitation from the doctor treating the \$20 copayment for each chronic respiratory disease.
+Medicare-covered pulmonary rehabilitation service.
+Screening and counseling to reduce alcohol misuse There is no coinsurance, We cover one alcohol misuse screening for adults with copayment, or deductible for Medicare (including pregnant women) who misuse alcohol, the Medicare-covered but aren't alcohol dependent. screening and counseling to reduce alcohol misuse preventive benefit.